mxenabled/react-native-widget-sdk/README.md

   scheme](https://www.npmjs.com/package/uri-scheme) package to manage your application's schemes.
 - Provide your application's scheme to the widget component with the `uiMessageWebviewUrlScheme` prop.
-Expo applications that are not standalone should use `clientRedirectUrl` instead, see note below.
+Expo applications that are not deployed as standalone applications should use `clientRedirectUrl` instead, see note below.

 ```jsx
 <ConnectWidget uiMessageWebviewUrlScheme="sampleScheme" />
 ```

-**Note for Expo applications:** non-standalone Expo applications are not installed with a unique application scheme.
-If you are using a non-standalone Expo application, then you will need to use the `clientRedirectUrl` prop instead of `uiMessageWebviewUrlScheme`.
+**Note for Expo applications:** since Expo applications rely on Expo's own application scheme, Expo users will need to use the `clientRedirectUrl` prop instead of `uiMessageWebviewUrlScheme`.
 Note that this does not apply for standalone Expo applications, if your application is a standalone application then you should continue to use the `uiMessageWebviewUrlScheme` prop.